-Food That Brings Luck, Love and Money for the New Year
+Foods That May Bring Luck, Love and or Money Around the New Year

 Many people believe that consuming certain things, at the beginning of the year, will bring us love, luck, good health, and/or money.
 Here are a few of the most popular food superstitions to kick off the New Year.

 The most popular New Years food is Black Eyed Peas and cornbread.
 Eating black eyed peas is said to bring a person good fortune.

 It originated from an Italian green lentils New Years dish that represented money for the forthcoming year.
 It's believed that Black eyed peas replaced the lentils, cornbread was added as a traditional American Southern dish to represent good health.